pippinbarr/cart253-2020/modules/04/elses.md

   fill(255,0,0);
 }
 ```

+This circle is red when it is __not__ in the left half, which means that it is red when the circle is in the right half!

 __Note__ that we needed __parentheses__ around the condition `(circle.x < width/2)` in order to use the `!` in front of it, because the `!` needs to apply to the __whole condition__.